 Gearbox failure is a potentially devastating blow to your business.
 It can lead to a total machinery breakdown, which costs you big in downtime, loss of output, and repair costs.
-Check out some of the most common causes of industrial gearbox failure to watch for to protect your equipment.
+Check out some of the most common causes of industrial gearbox failure to watch for to properly maintain and protect your equipment.

 Proper lubrication is vital for bearing and gear life.
 The leading cause of industrial gearbox failure is not adding the correct amount of lubrication.